KATT/danson/README.md

 ### Built-in Serializers

-The `std` module provides built-in serializers for common JavaScript types.
-Works with both synchronous and asynchronous usage.
+The `std` module provides built-in serializers for common JavaScript types that works with both synchronous and asynchronous usage.

 Supported types: